idini/SPM/README.md

 Distributed Systems (SPM) Course @ UniPi

-"Reducing Video Size" C++ implementation for multiCore architecture using FastFlow, Thread C++11 and OpenCV.
+"Stream Video Processor" C++ implementation for multiCore architecture using [FastFlow](https://github.com/fastflow/fastflow), Thread C++11 and OpenCV 3.

-Software needs OpenCV installed on your machine and FastFlow librady copied in a directory (set FastFlow path in Makefile)
+Software needs OpenCV installed on your machine and FastFlow library copied in a directory (set FastFlow path in Makefile)

 Algorithm works in this way: